e-sensing/sits/README.md

 5. Microsoft Planetary Computer under the GEO-Microsoft Cloud Computer Grants Programme.

-6. The European Commission contributed through the Horizon Europe program, with funding from the project ``Open Earth Monitor'' (project no. 101059548).
+6. The Open-Earth-Monitor Cyberinfratructure project, which has received funding from the European Union's Horizon Europe research and innovation programme under [grant agreement No. 101059548] {https://cordis.europa.eu/project/id/101059548}.

 ## How to contribute